project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

   1. Normal ActorSystem
   2. Background ActorSystem

-And by default, both run on two different machines.
-But to run these actor systems on single machine, you need to modify the [resource.properties file] For details [refer](https://github.com/project-sunbird/sunbird-utils/blob/master/common-util/src/main/resources/externalresource.properties){:target="_blank"} to repository.
+By default, both run on two different machines, to run these actor systems on single machine, you need to modify the [resource.properties file] For details [refer](https://github.com/project-sunbird/sunbird-utils/blob/master/common-util/src/main/resources/externalresource.properties){:target="_blank"} to this repository.

-In order to run both the actor systems on single machine follow these steps:
+In order to run both the actor systems on a single machine follow these steps:

   1. Open **externalresource.properties** file

   2. Modify the following properties:

         - background_actor_provider
         - api_actor_provider

   3. Set value of both properties as “local”

   4. Run ```mvn clean install``` command to make build of each module

-And to run Application sunbird-lms-service execute the following command
+To run application **sunbird-lms-service** execute the following command:

       run mvn play2:run